tinuzz/python-solaredge/README.md

 Pyp also comes with a few handy input plugins, that make the collection of data from your SolarEdge inverter quite easy, and there are some output plugins too.
+The Pysolaredge library was separated from Pyp, because Pyp turned out to be quite a generic tool, that can be used for all kinds of data processing, not just SolarEdge data.

 Pyp will be up on Github shorty.